 Note that the king retains his castling rights even if it has been relocated.
 The castling rules are simple and derive from Chess960.
 King and rook end up on their usual squares.
 The only difference is that the king can make longer leaps than usual (or shorter, or none at all).
-All squares between king and rook must be empty and unthreatened.
+All squares between king and rook must be empty, and all squares between the king and its landing square must be unthreatened.
+Neither of the pieces must have moved before.
 A related variant, Multi-chess (Chess57, here), represents a subset of Regroupment Chess.

 Curtailed castling: as an alternative rule, the king may retain its castling right only if it is placed on any of the four central files.
 In other words, if the king is positioned on the g or b file, the castling right is forfeited.
 After all, such a safety move brings certain advantages so it should cost something.
 This restrictive rule would also enhance strategical predictability.
 In an alternative variant the king is not allowed to swap with the knights.
 Thus, the king cannot immediately achieve a secure position.